Date: November 5, 2019

 Join national speaker, strategic consultant, and groundbreaking author Dr. A. Breeze Harper for a leadership training to upgrade your professional diversity toolkit within the plant-based food world.
 Some questions to be addressed:

-- How can plant-based food businesses and organizations recruit and retain an inclusive employee base with racial equity in mind?
+- How can plant-based food businesses and organizations recruit and retain an inclusive employee base with racial inclusion and diversity in mind?

 - How can diversity, equity, and inclusion apply to a plant-based foods business model?

 Part 1: Definitions, socio-historical context, and theories of racial diversity and inclusion; brief history of leadership and diversity in ethical consumption sector.